Fear Factory – “Shock”

 So there went our plans for the night. :grumbly:

 Fortunately, there’s an all-ages pool hall about three or four blocks from the LDM, so we headed there.
-We played three games total, and my team lost all three times. :sarc: It was lots of fun though.
+I’ve talked to the owners before, and they told me that they found a Pool table delivery company that gave them a very nice deal which is why they’re so well equipped, and there’s plenty of tables for the space which is great.
+We played three games total, and my team lost all three times.
+It was lots of fun though.
 I had a really hard shot to make, so Paul brought over that weird “prop” thing that looks like a pool cue but with wiggly things at the end.
 See my crap drawing to the left.
 I set it up so it would work how it was supposed to, and put my pool cue into the dip made for it at the end of the “thing” (see left).
 I carefully lined up my shot, took a few practice movings-of-the-cue, and then all hell broke loose.

 When I took my shot, I…